asy0314/Financial-Loan-Default-Prediction/README.md

 The data is sequential(length 1 to 20) for each unique ID.

-I used last only data for Logistic, Lasso, and MLP, while I used full sequential data for RNN.
+I used last only data for Logistic (Lasso) Regression and MLP, while I used full sequential data for RNN.

 ### Preprocessing
 Used standard scaler for interger features, and one hot encoder for binary features.